israrlatif300-ship-it/veo-live-bot/README.md

-this is my videi automation system
+this is my video automation system.